apollo-lang/apollo/doc/reference.md

 ##### Short-hand notation

-A backtick, followed by a single upper-case letter from A to G indicating the pitch, followed by an optional `#` or `b` character indicating the accidental (sharp or flat, respectively), followed by a number indicating the octave.
+A single upper-case letter from A to G indicating the pitch, followed by an optional `#` or `b` character indicating the accidental (sharp or flat, respectively), followed by a number indicating the octave.

 For example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-`A#5
+A#5
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is the pitch corresponding to A# in the fifth octave.